BU-DiSC/pvldb-pdfa-resources/README.md

 ## PVLDB Vol 16 Testing Scripts
 The script `check_fonts_pdfa.py` is the same script that the PVLDB Proceedings Chairs use and you can run it in your machine to perform the corresponding checks.
-+ Once you follow the guidelines in [_tools/INSTALL_TOOLS.md] to install the necessary tools, you can simply give `python check_fonts_pdfa.py --dir <directory with pdf files to check>` and all files will be checked for PDF/A ad font compliance
++ Once you follow the guidelines in [_tools/INSTALL_TOOLS.md](_tools/INSTALL_TOOLS.md) to install the necessary tools, you can simply give `python check_fonts_pdfa.py --dir <directory with pdf files to check>` and all files will be checked for PDF/A and font compliance

 ## Online tools